 The Dark Knight Reviewed by an Autist

 The Dark Knight is and always has been my favorite Batman movie ever made.
 I can't tell you how many times I've been watching it throughout my life without getting tired of doing so.
-This may not be autism-themed in any way, but I still want to give my movie critic expertise a shot and do my honest review for it anyway, and here's what I love about this timeless classic.
+The Dark Knight is an action/drama film about the events set after Batman Begins with Batman stopping the Joker from terrorizing Gotham City.
+Here's what I love about this timeless classic and why anyone would remember it for years to come.

 Comments